abe-winter/trustgator/README.md

 ### RFCs

-Users can 'ping' their trust network with a request for comment.
+(🚧🚧🚧 todo) Users can 'ping' their trust network with a request for comment.
 This alerts the network to look at an article and comment on it.